 This broker offers the following promotions:

-easyMarkets also offer a good range of educational material.
+easyMarkets also offers a good range of educational material.
 Available features include:

-easyMarkets also provide market analysis.
+easyMarkets also provides market analysis.
 Here you can find the following:

-Lastly, easyMarkets give you access to a demo account.
+Lastly, easyMarkets gives you access to a demo account.
 Their demo account does not expire and includes $15,000 in virtual currency.
 The demo account includes access to the risk management tools easyMarkets offer.

 IG offers customer support nearly 24/7.
-The hours on Saturdays ends at 8 am and recommences at 3 pm (AEDT).
-IG support team are available via phone, email, live chat and interestingly via twitter.
-Support can be found in 14 different countries including Australia.
+The hours on Saturdays end at 8 am and recommences at 3 pm (AEDT).
+IG support team are available via phone, email, live chat and interestingly via Twitter.
+Support can be found in 14 different countries, including Australia.

 IG also has a peer support forum which allows the IG community to support each other with all things trading.

-Most of IG learning tools can be found through their IG Academy.
+Most IG learning tools can be found through their IG Academy.
 The Academy includes the following:

 Other education tools include the following

-IG have a demo trading account which gives users access to $20,000 of virtual funds.
-Their account does have a few restrictions for example, you will not experience ‘slippage’ and trades will not be rejected due to size or price.
+IG have a demo trading account that gives users access to $20,000 of virtual funds.
+Their account does have a few restrictions, for example, you will not experience ‘slippage’ and trades will not be rejected due to size or price.